Æon Flux: VHS

-DVD
+DVD and UMD

-The first VHS volume (which contained all of the shorts but "Night" and four of the half-hour episodes) was later released in 1997 on a now-out-of-print DVD that was distinct as it did not utilize any menus.
+The first VHS volume was issued on DVD in 1997.

-With the 2005 release of the live-action movie, the complete series including the shorts and the episodic series was collected in a DVD box set, which was released on November 22, 2005.
-The set features director's cut versions of several episodes, with added special effects, and in a few cases, new scenes written by Peter Chung and recorded by the original voice actors in order to improve character continuity between episodes (this according to a note by Chung included with the DVD set).
-Among the many changes to the dialogue in the DVD release, the voice of the character Clavius in the episode "Utopia or Deuteranopia," originally recorded by voice actor Joseph Drelich, was re-recorded by series executive producer Japhet Asher for the 2005 release.
+The complete series was collected in a 3-DVD set on November 22, 2005.
+These DVDs featured new director's cuts of several episodes, with added special effects, and in a few cases, new dialogue intended to improve character continuity between episodes.
+Among the many changes to the dialogue in the DVD release, the voice of the character Clavius in the episode "Utopia or Deuteranopia", originally recorded by voice actor Joseph Drelich, was re-recorded by series executive producer Japhet Asher.

-In some releases, the first disc of the DVD set opens with a CGI short created to promote the movie's tie-in video game, with Flux taking on the likeness of the Charlize Theron version.
-The short, which ran about the same length as one of the Liquid Television shorts, sees Flux conducting an unclear mission, killing many Breen soldiers while pursuing some small, insect-like robots.
-In a throwback to the ongoing theme of the original shorts, the character is ultimately killed due to human error.
+The DVD set includes two featurettes and audio commentary on several episodes.
+It also features a promotional video for the movie's tie-in video game, in the narrative style of the Liquid Television shorts but animated in CGI.
+The short sees Æon (with Theron's likeness) on a mission, killing many Breen soldiers while pursuing some small, insect-like robots.
+Like the original shorts, it ends with Æon's accidental death.

-UMD

-The complete series was released in a 2-UMD set for the PlayStation Portable in January 2008.
-This set included all of the shorts and episodes, in their digitally remastered director's cut forms.
+The set was released, with reduced special features, on UMD for the PlayStation Portable in January 2008.

 Reception

 Reviewing the 2005 DVD release, IGN gave the series 9 out of 10, while giving the whole package (shorts, extras and general condition included) a 7 out of 10.

 CyberpunkReview.com gave the series a glowing review, saying the series was "one of the really creative shows to come out of United States Television.
 This show validates the purpose of cable TV—we get to see talented folks like Peter Chung let loose their creative energies to produce something truly unique."

 Nina Munteanu of Europa SF reviewed and compared both the movie and the series; she said that while the movie sacrificed character development in pursuit of a coherent story, the series chose the path of deep characters and themes.
 She summed up by saying, "While the film's moralistic tale resonated and lingered like a muse's long forgotten poem, the subversive kick of the comic [sic] series (which I thankfully saw later) struck deep chords and left me breathless with questions."

+On the review aggregator website Rotten Tomatoes, the show holds an average rating of 90%.
+The first season holds a score of 100% based on 7 reviews, while the third season holds a score of 80% based on 10 reviews.